Nintendo Switch system software: Operating system

-Nintendo has released only limited information about the Switch's internals to the public.
-However, computer security researchers, homebrew software developers, and the authors of emulators have all analyzed the operating system in great depth.

-Notable findings include that the Switch operating system is codenamed Horizon, that it is an evolution of the Nintendo 3DS system software, and that it implements a proprietary microkernel architecture.
+The Switch operating system is an evolution of the Nintendo 3DS system software, and it implements a proprietary microkernel architecture.
 All drivers run in userspace, including the Nvidia driver which the security researchers described as "kind of similar to the Linux driver".
 The graphics driver features an undocumented thin API layer, called NVN, which is "kind of like Vulkan" but exposes most hardware features like OpenGL compatibility profile with Nvidia extensions.
 All userspace processes are sandboxed and use Address Space Layout Randomization (ASLR), a computer security technique involved in preventing exploitation of memory corruption vulnerabilities.

 Nintendo made efforts to design the system software to be as minimalist as possible, with the home menu's graphical assets using less than 200 kilobytes.
 This minimalism is meant to improve system performance and launch games faster.

 As early as July 2018, Nintendo has been trying to counter Switch homebrewing and piracy.
 Measures include an online ban, and on the hardware side, patching of the Tegra SoC to prevent exploits.
-On 11 December 2018, Nintendo sued Mikel Euskaldunak for selling a Switch modification that can play pirated games.
+On December 11, 2018, Nintendo sued Mikel Euskaldunak for selling a Switch modification that allows for pirated games to be played on the console.
 Since August 2019, the difficulty of homebrewing has gone up, as the new Mariko chip replaced the old Erista chip.
 After the release of the Lite in late 2019, tools for hacking all Switch consoles were announced.
-In September 2020, Gary Bowser was arrested in the Dominican Republic, and later appeared in court in the USA afterwards.
+In September 2020, Gary Bowser, a Canadian hacker associated with video game console modding groups, was arrested in the Dominican Republic, and later appeared in court in the USA afterwards.
 The prosecution alleges that Bowser was a piracy group leader.